Is your river fit to swim in?

 Our interactive map below pinpoints the locations of sewage outfalls in your area.
 This can help you to make more informed decisions about your swim, allowing you to stay upstream of any known discharges.

 Is my river fit to swim in?

-Click the image below to be taken to a fullscreen version of our map.
-Alternatively, scroll down to view the map in this webpage.
+Click here to be taken to a full screen version of our map.

 What causes river pollution?